Staying connected after leaving care

 For care leavers this time can be anything but a celebration.
 Turning 18 changes their status meaning they leave the care system and usually have to move on from wherever they were living.
-Break wanted to give care experienced young people the best opportunities as they enter adulthood and set up the Moving On Team to provide life long support to young people leaving Break’s care.
+Break wanted to give care experienced young people the best opportunities as they enter adulthood and set up a dedicated team to provide life long support to young people leaving Break’s care.

 Staying close, staying connected